Pros and Cons of Buying a Condo, Townhome and a House

 Privacy.
 Townhouses are rows of houses that are attached by one wall (brownstones, for example).
 They are more private than condos but not as much as houses.
 Townhouse ownership is more like the ownership of a detached single-family house than it is a condo.
 As with a condo, you will have an HOA fee or joint ownership of common areas.
 But ownership rights differ from one townhouse to another, however.
 In most townhomes, you may even be able to own land in the form of a driveway, a front yard or backyard, unlike in a condo.
 There are also common areas in a townhouse community.

 Affordability.
-Like a condo, a townhouse is usually more affordable than detached, single-family home.
+Like a condo, a townhouse is usually more affordable than a detached, single-family home.
 Townhouse HOA fees also tend to be lower than condo HOA fees but you are responsible for more of the upkeep of the property.
 Townhouses usually appreciate in value faster than condos but not as much as homes.

 Size.
 While condos come in various sizes, townhouses are often larger.
 Townhouses can be very large and usually feature multiple stories.

 Insuring a Townhouse: Most people get confused about what kind of insurance to buy for a townhouse.
 Do you buy condo insurance or homeowners insurance for a townhouse?
 The answer is that it depends on whether or not you belong to a condo association.
 If you do, you’ll need condo insurance.
-If you don’t you’ll likely want a homeowners policy.
-There is not such thing as “townhouse insurance.”
+If you don’t you’ll likely want a homeowner's policy.
+There is no such thing as “townhouse insurance.”

 Cons of Buying a Townhouse

 Even though townhouses appreciate in value more than condos usually, they do not appreciate as fast as homes.
 You have limited privacy in a townhome because it shares a wall with a neighbor.
-If you do own land, it will
+If you do own land, it will.

 Compare Home Insurance Rates Instantly.